joaoribeiro5039/BlockChainUserValidation/README.md

-# FastAPI User Validation Documentation
+# FastAPI Blockchain-based User Validation Documentation

-## Introduction

-This documentation provides details about the FastAPI application designed for user validation between zones based on their Authorization Level.
-The application utilizes blockchain technology to validate and securely store user data.
-FastAPI is a modern, fast, web framework for building APIs with Python.
+This documentation provides details about the FastAPI application for blockchain-based user validation.
+The application uses a blockchain to store user validation data securely and exposes APIs to interact with the blockchain.

 ## Prerequisites